-The review will be conducted in an impartial manner by a two-person panel comprised of two Vice Presidents or designee appointed by the Title IX Coordinator.
-These persons shall be different from those persons who adjudicated a review of dismissal in the proceedings.
+Both parties may request that the final outcome be appealed.
+The review will be conducted in an impartial manner by a trained two-person panel comprised of a Vice President or designee appointed by the Title IX Coordinator.
+The individual shall be different from those persons who investigated or adjudicated the complaint.

-The review must be submitted via email to the Title IX Coordinator or designee within three business days of receiving the written outcome.
+The appeal must be submitted via email to the Title IX Coordinator or designee within three days of receiving the written outcome.
 The review shall consist of a concise and complete written statement stating the grounds for the review (see below) and all relevant information to substantiate the basis for the appeal.
 The review request must state whether the individual is appealing the sanction, or both the sanction and the decision.
 The only grounds for final review are:

-(A) Procedural irregularity that affected the outcome of the matter;

-(B) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

-(C) The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+- Procedural irregularity that would change the outcome; - New evidence that would change the outcome and that was not reasonably available when the determination or dismissal was made; and - The Title IX Coordinator, investigator(s), or decision-maker(s)/Hearing Officer had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that would change the outcome.